 - Are devoted directly to the active conduct of its exempt activity, a functionally related business, or a combination of the two,

-- Consist of stock of a corporation that is controlled by the foundation (by ownership of at least 80% of the total voting power of all classes of stock entitled to vote and at least 80% of the total shares of all other classes of stock) and at least 85% of the assets of which are so devoted, or
+- Consist of stock of a corporation that's controlled by the foundation (by ownership of at least 80% of the total voting power of all classes of stock entitled to vote and at least 80% of the total shares of all other classes of stock) and at least 85% of the assets of which are so devoted, or

 - Are any combination of (1) and (2).